Mr-Xcoder/CodeGolf-Hackathon/Puzzle 1.md

     [1, 4, 3, 8, 6]

 Is a golfy array, because each term is higher than the arithmetic mean of those preceding it.
-Let's work cwork it out step-by-step:
+Let's work it out step-by-step:

 |Current Number|Elements preceding it|Average|Follows the rule?|
 |--------------|---------------------|-------|-----------------|